 Take a breath, a hot shower, grab a glass of wine, eat some chocolate chip cookies (or just the dough… oh wait, is that just me?)– whatever you need to calm down after the argument.
 Once you’re calm, view the situation with love.
 Yep, it’s totally hippie-dippy, and totally the first thing you need to do.
 Viewing the situation through the lens of love puts everything into perspective instantly.
 And makes it so much easier to apologize.

 Swallow your pride.

 This is the worst for me.
 As a perfectionist, I love being right… and hate being wrong.
 Learning to be humble and admit when I’m wrong is an on-going struggle for me.
-But with practice (and I sure have a lot of practice being married), it’s getting easier.
+But with practice, it’s getting easier.

 It sucks being angry when your heart is on the other side of the world.
 And it’s even worse when you’re not sure when you can talk again or if you can’t hug them to reassure yourself that everything is okay.

 When you feel like you don’t have the ability to do that, it can make you feel like you have no agency at all.
 Don’t wait until the situation is perfect to apologize.
 Apologize the minute you’re ready to.
 A timely apology is way better than letting your relationship smolder and smoke under the hulking wreckage of the last argument.
 If that means sending it via email, post, Facebook message, or chat (or if you’re so lucky to be able to call) then so be it.
 The medium isn’t so important as the apology you’re making.